 Each year, NC Space Grant will select up to 10 current teachers from eight education districts across the state.
 Each cohort will commit to a one-year ambassadorship, beginning in the summer and continuing throughout their school’s academic year ending in the spring.

-During their Ambassadorships, teachers will be challenged to improve their own teaching skills and the academic performance of their students by providing enriched STEM and space-themed instruction through hands-on, real-world challenges.
+During their Ambassadorships, teachers will be challenged to improve their own teaching skills and the academic performance of their students by providing enriching STEM and space-themed instruction through hands-on, real-world challenges.
 They will work together to design space education initiatives, then will individually implement those initiatives in their respective schools, districts and communities.

 The Ambassadors will collaborate with each other to identify learning objectives, share methods and develop lesson plans that align existing NASA education materials with the NC Standard Course of Study.
 They will also find ways to partner with local institutions to provide meaningful STEM opportunities to students.